9 Best Forex Brokers in Australia for 2025

 Plus500 is a user-friendly platform regulated in several tier-1 and tier-2 jurisdictions.
 We appreciate the versatility of its CFD trading, which allows traders to speculate on price movements without owning the underlying asset.
 Forex trading at Plus500 is exclusively done through CFDs, offering a robust range of tradeable symbols, industry-average spreads, and CFD option contracts.

-We cannot ignore Plus500's mobile app and WebTrader platform, both of which are seamlessly integrated.
-The design and functionality of the Plus500 app are user-friendly, closely resembling the WebTrader browser platform, making it easy for beginners to switch between the two.
-However, the mobile app does lack some advanced tools and features.
-Plus, it does not support MetaTrader, algorithmic trading, or social copy trading for Australians.
+We cannot ignore Plus500's seamlessly integrated mobile app and WebTrader platform.
+The app's design and functionality are user-friendly and resemble the WebTrader browser platform, making it easy for beginners to switch between the two.
+However, the mobile app lacks some advanced tools and features.
+It also does not support MetaTrader, algorithmic trading, or social copy trading for Australians.

-While Plus500 falls short of comprehensive educational content, it makes strides in its market research offering.
+While Plus500 lacks comprehensive educational content, it makes strides in its market research offering.
 We were impressed by its new +Insights module, which presents insightful data about Plus500 trader activity.
-This tool, along with the advanced sentiment features from Trading Central and FactSet, adds considerable value to the platform.
+This tool and the advanced sentiment features from Trading Central and FactSet add considerable value to the platform.
 Still, it has a long way to go to match the research prowess of leaders such as CMC Markets or Saxo Bank.

 Pros